kadamato/youtube-clone/client/src/featuress/FilterVideo/readme.md

 > Paremeters

-+ receive first parameter is a string
++ receive first parameter is a categoryName string
 + [options] receive second parameter is an object with the style to apply if the category is active .
 Default is `{color: 'white', background: 'black'}`